ttoomm/garoupa/README.md

 Attemp to create CWM for Sero7_Pro that will allow Ad Hoc Wi-Fi

-to Nexus 7 (2012) in those area that are important
+The Sero 7 Pro is nearly identical to the Nexus 7 (2012) in those area that are important

    1.3GHz NVIDIA Tegra 3
    BCM4330 Broadcom Chip
    Android 4.2